Threemilestone: Leisure

 The village also has a football club called Threemilestone A.F.C. which currently runs four sides, a first team, reserve team, veterans side and a youth team.
 The club currently play their home games at Boscawen Park in Truro, however the hope is to return to the Polstain Road pitch in the future.
 There are a few parks in the area including Leap Park and Swing Park in the west side of Threemilestone.

+Cornish wrestling

+There have been Cornish wrestling tournaments held in Threemilestone throughout the last 200 years.
+Tournaments have been held in the field adjoining the Welcome Inn at Sticklers' Corner (note that a Stickler is a referee in a Cornish wrestling match) and at the Victoria Arms.